ihaze111/orthoPROMS/README.md

 ```js
  npm install
 ```
+4. Provide a `.env` file in the format of `.env.example` and populate relevant details for CDR and whether linting should be enabled.
-4. Start the application
+5. Start the application
 ```js
 $ npm start
 ```
-5. Navigate to `localhost:3000` on a web browser
+6. Navigate to `localhost:3000` on a web browser

 ## Testing